-Sometimes too much of a good thing isn’t all that bad.
+Sometimes too much of a good thing isn’t all that bad and these milk braised pork chops are the perfect example of many good things in one bite.
 It’s been a month of indulgence over here and we’ve yet to have time for a breather.
 Even the pups missed us, especially when we don’t get to work from home during the week.
 You know when you have spoiled pups when they’re expecting you to work from home every-single-day.
 That’s totally not possible.
 We tell them that, but their eager and yearning faces won’t accept anything other than getting attention, attention and more attention.
 We raised spoiled monsters, we tell ya.
 But we love them so much, we can’t help it!

 Video: Braised pork chops in milk and dijon mustard